blopker/alic/README.md

 **Careful**, compressing already compressed images times will result in a loss of quality.

+## Privacy

+All compression is done locally on your machine.
+Alic also does not have any analytics or tracking, including error reporting.
+Alic does not send any data to the internet.
+Because of this, Alic will not automatically update.
+You will need to check the [releases page][project-release-url] for updates.

 ## Differences from ImageOptim

 - Alic's compressor is written in Rust, uses modern compression algorithms and is done all in process.
 This makes Alic noticeably faster, and produces smaller file sizes.